pataprogramming/loom-jung/README.md

 > (config! vv :vertex-fill #(if (even? %) Color/RED Color/BLUE))
 ```

-At the moment, only `spring-layout` (which is used by default) and `circle-layout` are wrapped.
+`spring-layout` is used by default, and several other layouts are also
-To give `circle-layout` a try:
+wrapped.
+For example, to give `circle-layout` a try:
 ```
 > (def cl (circle-config g))
 > (config! vv :layout cl)
 ```

 `spring-layout` is a dynamic layout that constantly refreshes, so any
-changes you make should be reflected immediately in the visualization.
+changes you make are reflected immediately in the visualization.
+This
-For now, most JUNG layouts must be manually refreshed.
-(This will improve
+is not the case for most JUNG layouts, which must be manually
-as `loom-jung` develops.)
+redrawn.
+Unfortunately, this makes the JUNG visualizations less
+immediately useful to most Clojure programmers.

 ```
 > (swap! ga add-edges [11 12] [12 13] [11 13] [11 14])
 > (.repaint vv)